-Clearly, sound password management practices must take into consideration human limitations, to reduce the frequency of these insecure practices.
+Clearly, sound password management practices must take into consideration human limitations, to minimize bad behavior.

 As outlined in (2), one of the weaknesses of passwords is that they can be guessed.
-While a human may give up after ten or a hundred guesses, software s available to automate the guessing process and try millions of possible passwords per second:
+While a human may give up after ten or a hundred guesses, software is available to automate the guessing process and try millions of possible passwords per second.

 To combat password guessing attack, users should pick hard-to-guess passwords.
 One way to do this is to ensure that the set of all possible passwords is too large to search thoroughly and then to eliminate probable guesses, which an attacker might try first.